 You add sub-lanes simply by clicking on the New button and, in the 'Name' column, typing the sub-lane name.

 Alternatively, you can leave the default string '<anonymous>' to create an un-named sub-lane, which can be useful for organizing lanes that have lots of elements.
+The names of the lanes on the diagram are then automatically added across the panel.

-Once you have created sub-lanes, they must be applied to one or more parent lanes by selecting the checkbox under the column heading for each parent lane that is to contain the sub-lane.
+Once you have created sub-lanes, you apply each one to one or more parent lanes, by selecting the checkbox under the name of each lane that is to contain the sub-lane.
 To assign every sub-lane to every lane, you can click on the Check all button, and to clear this total assignment click on the Uncheck all button.
-You can also change the order of the sub-lanes across all their parent lanes in the Kanban diagram, by clicking on the sub-lane names and using the up-hand and down-hand buttons.
+You can also change the order of the sub-lanes across all their parent lanes in the Kanban diagram, by clicking on the sub-lane names and on the up-hand and down-hand buttons.

 Within a specific parent lane column you can apply custom sorting to the sub-lanes, so that the sub-lanes in that lane are in a different sequence to the same sub-lanes in a different lane.
-For a column that has assigned sub-lanes (contains selected checkboxes) right-click on the header and select the 'Set lane order' option.
+For a column that has assigned sub-lanes (that is, it contains selected checkboxes) right-click on the header and select the 'Set lane order' option.
 A small dialog displays, in which you click on the sub-lane names and use the up-hand and down-hand buttons to put them in the required sequence.
 Click on the OK button to clear the dialog and apply the sub-lane.
 If a sub-lane order has been customized, you can return it to the 'across-the-board' order by right-clicking the header again and selecting the 'Reset lane order' option.